Posted: January 06, 2022

 Another must-know in recreational boating is how to tie knots properly.
 From the most experienced boater to the beginner boater, tying the right knot is crucial in safety and security.

 There are hundreds of types of knots, and that can be overwhelming for first time boat owners.
 Many boat safety courses cover basic knot tying practices.

 9. Plan Ahead for Winter Storage

 If you live in the part of the country where snow flies, you're going to have to have a plan to store your boat, even if you decide to keep it in the water through the winter.
 Storage is also an associated cost with boat ownership and should be factored into your annual boating budget.
-For more information on storing your boat in the winter, check out our blog.

 10. Be Ready to Tow Your Boat

 If you are trailering your boat, taking it from one spot to the water (typically advisable for boats 25’ and under), you’ll want to know the best hitch to use, and the appropriate boat cover.
 Covers protect your boat from taking on any damage from debris and other things that can happen while transporting your boat to and from various locations.

 Our poll results revealed that first-time boat owners need to be clear on how to best trailer their boat.
 Get answers to your trailer questions as it relates to towing your boat and best for your vehicle.

 Finally, when you’re ready to start looking for a boat, you may want to ask these questions:

 - What are the associated costs with this boat?